apache/superset/UPDATING.md

 - [22789](https://github.com/apache/superset/pull/22789): Migrated endpoint `/superset/recent_activity/<user_id>/` to `/api/v1/log/recent_activity/<user_id>/`.
 Corresponding permissions are `can recent activity on Superset` to `can recent activity on Log`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [22913](https://github.com/apache/superset/pull/22913): Migrated endpoint `/superset/csv` to `/api/v1/sqllab/export/`.
 Corresponding permissions are `can csv on Superset` to `can export csv on SQLLab`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [22496](https://github.com/apache/superset/pull/22496): Migrated endpoint `/superset/slice_json/<int:layer_id>` to `/api/v1/chart/<int:id>/data/`.
 Corresponding permissions are `can slice json on Superset` to `can read on Chart`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
-- [22496](https://github.com/apache/superset/pull/22496): Migrated endpoint `/superset/annotation_json/<int:layer_id>` to `/api/v1/chart/<int:id>/data/`.
-Corresponding permissions are `can annotation json on Superset` to `can read on Chart`.
-Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [22624](https://github.com/apache/superset/pull/22624): Migrated endpoint `/superset/stop_query/` to `/api/v1/query/stop`.
 Corresponding permissions are `can stop query on Superset` to `can read on Query`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [22579](https://github.com/apache/superset/pull/22579): Migrated endpoint `/superset/search_queries/` to `/api/v1/query/`.
 Corresponding permissions are `can search queries on Superset` to `can read on Query`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.
 - [22501](https://github.com/apache/superset/pull/22501): Migrated endpoint `/superset/tables/<int:db_id>/<schema>/` to `/api/v1/database/<int:id>/tables/`.
 Corresponding permissions are `can tables on Superset` to `can read on Database`.
 Make sure you add/replace the necessary permissions on any custom roles you may have.